paralax/ColossalOpera/easy/integer_sequence_search_1.md

 Easy

+# Tags

+integer sequence, math

 # Description

 In mathematics, an integer sequence is a sequence (i.e., an ordered list) of integers.
 Not all sequences are computable (e.g. not all have a formula that can express them), but unique sequences have interesting properties and can be quite fun to watch play out.

-The On-Line Encyclopedia of Integer Sequences (OEIS) website has an interesting feature where you can search for sequences by name, ID, or even just subsequences.
+The [On-Line Encyclopedia of Integer Sequences (OEIS)](https://oeis.org/) website has an interesting feature where you can search for sequences by name, ID, or even just subsequences.

 For this challenge you'll be replicating that subsequence search feature.